torvalds/linux/Documentation/kbuild/makefiles.rst

 $(extra-y) should only contain targets needed for vmlinux.

-Kbuild skips extra-y when vmlinux is apparently not a final goal.
+Kbuild skips extra-y when vmlinux is apparently analt a final goal.
 (e.g. ``make modules``, or building external modules)

 If you intend to build targets unconditionally, always-y (explained